-At Spotlight, you can choose from our wide range of plain, stretch, deluxe and double faced satins.
-Visit us for the complete satin range and get a bargain.
+Choose from Spotlight's wide range of plain, stretch, deluxe and double faced satin fabrics.
+Visit us for more satin materials online or in-store now!

 No products match your preferences, please try widening your selection options